nomads-community/resources/README.md

 Commands:
-  install  Install NOMADS tool(s) update   Update installed NOMADS tool(s)
+  install  Install NOMADS tool(s) update   Update installed NOMADS tool(s) nomadic  Move or link data from shared GDrive folder to the nomadic results
+           folder for local viewing
 ```
 Help on each command can be viewed with the --help command e.g. `resources install --help`:
 ```